TurakhiaLab/WEPP/README.md

 # -p <host_port>:<container_port> → Maps container port to a port on your host (Accessing Dashboard, NOT needed otherwise)
 # Replace <host_port> with your desired local port (e.g., 80 or 8080)
 # Use this command if your datasets can be downloaded from the Web
-docker run -it wepp -p 80:80 wepp
+docker run -it -p 80:80 wepp

-# Run this command if your datasets are in the current directory.
+# Run this command if your datasets are in the current directory
 docker run -it -v "$PWD":/workspace -w /workspace -p 80:80 wepp
 ```